Skip to main content

 Advanced Usage

-If you use Next.js, you can use the GoogleMapsProvider passing Next.js Script component as a prop:
+If you use Next.js, pass the Next.js Script component to GoogleMapsProvider:

 import { GoogleMapsProvider } from '@ttoss/google-maps';